 24 to 29 months old

-Your child can: At this age, your little girl can choose a book to read together –it might be the same one over and over again!
-She’ll probably be able to repeat a few words and phrases you say while reading, and love to laugh at silly stories and pictures.
+Your child can: At this age, your little one can choose a book to read together –it might be the same one over and over again!
+They’ll probably be able to repeat a few words and phrases you say while reading, and love to laugh at silly stories and pictures.
 Your child might be curious and ask simple questions about the book like “What’s that?”.

 You can: Find a quiet, cozy place to cuddle up and read together.
-This is a great way to calm and comfort your daughter.
+This is a great way to calm and comfort your child.
 While reading, pay attention to your child’s cues and respond with excitement.
-If she says an important word like “dog” you can say “Yes, that’s a dog!
+If they say an important word like “dog” you can say “Yes, that’s a dog!
 The dog is playing outside”.
 Read joyfully, using different tones of voice for each character.
 You can even count the objects in the pictures, and wait for your little one to repeat after you.

 30 to 35 months old

-Your child can: At this stage, your little girl can tell you the name of the story she wants to read and even remember the one you read last night.
-You might notice that she tells you about the pictures in the story and uses longer sentences.
-She might have a favorite book and be able to tell you her version of the plot.
-She’ll ask you specific questions about the characters in the story and even incorporate those characters during playtime.
+Your child can: At this stage, your little one can tell you the name of the story they want to read and even remember the one you read last night.
+You might notice that they tell you about the pictures in the story and uses longer sentences.
+They might have a favorite book and be able to tell you their version of the plot.
+They’ll ask you specific questions about the characters in the story and even incorporate those characters during playtime.